KasparaGaasvaer/BayesianLinearRegression/README.md

 # Bayesian-ML
-Repository containing my work on Bayesian statistics and machine learning.
+Repository containing the work of Kaspara Skovli Gåsvær on Bayesian Linear Regression.
+Much of the work found in this rpository is based on the books.